This information explains how having a mutation in the ATM gene may affect you and your family.

 If you have an ATM mutation and plan to have children, there are options to prevent your children from inheriting the mutation.
 You may want to consider discussing these options especially if both you and your partner have an ATM mutation.

-If you both have this mutation, which is rare, there’s a chance your child could be born with a serious condition called Ataxia Telangiectasia (AT).
+If you both have a mutation in the ATM gene, which is rare, there’s a chance your child could be born with a serious condition called Ataxia Telangiectasia (AT).
 AT is a rare disorder that affects the nervous system, immune system, and other body systems.
 If you already have children, it’s unlikely they have AT since this is usually diagnosed early in life.
 For more information about genetic testing and family planning, talk with your genetic counselor.Back to top